Gas Stoves and Gas Grids

 Cooking with gas represents only a tiny fraction of overall gas use.
 Some say it does not matter much for the climate, but is that true?

 A recently published study investigating the connection between gas stoves and asthma cases has sparked a debate in the United States.
 The discussion was sparked by a quote from a US Consumer Product Safety Commission member who indicated that gas stoves might be banned.
-While it is unlikely that gas stoves will be banned in the US any time soon, a heated debate followed.
+While it is unlikely that gas stoves will be banned in the US anytime soon, a heated debate followed.

 Gas stoves emit NO₂ and other pollutants known to cause health problems, and modern electric induction stoves provide a safer and more efficient alternative.
 But a question some people raised is whether gas stoves matter much for the climate.